Hyssop

 Harvesting.

-Collect the flowers and green tops when the plant begins to flower, dried, and then stored in an airtight container.
+Collect the flowers and green tops when the plant begins to flower.
+The flowers and leaves can be used fresh or dried and stored in an airtight container.

 Hyssop Uses